Every picture tells a story, and the best real estate photos tell love stories. You might call them. . . . Real estate romances.

 Selling a home is no different.
 After all… Everyone wants to live and love in a bright, sunny, happy place with a great view.
 But no one ever fell in love with a floorplan.

-As a photographer, I do more than just document rooms and structures.
-Instead, I give buyers a sense of what it feels like to actually be there.
-With a two-dimensional image, I help them imagine themselves in a three-dimensional space—swimming in your lake, sitting on your dock, relaxing on your deck, and cooking dinner in your kitchen.
+So I need to do more than just document rooms and structures.
+I need to give buyers a sense of what it feels like to actually be there.
+I help them imagine swimming in your lake, sitting on your dock, relaxing on your deck, and cooking dinner in your kitchen.
 Making your home their home.
 I make them fall in love.